dragon-fire-fly/german-idiom-quiz/README.md

 Functions:

+onLoad()
+- adds event listener for start button which hides start page and unhides quiz page and calls startGame()
+- adds event listener for home button which reloads the page
+- adds event listener for how to play button which opens the how to play modal
+- adds event listener for the close button on the how to play modal
+- adds event listener for a click outside the modal window
+- both the close button and click outside event listeners close the how to play modal

 startGame()
-- hides start page and unhides quiz page
 - calls the shuffle() function
 - calls the selectQuizQuestions() function
 - calls the getNewQuestion() function